-- Inviting/offering a holiday trip or a present of value to a close friend of a Public Official with the intention that the latter will use his influence towards a public authority or administration to obtain a decision favorable to your interests. - Granting an internship or an employment contract to a relative of a Public Official to obtain a confidential information or favorable decision from the Public Official in exchange. - Accepting a public honorary decoration, in exchange for a service provided to a Public Official.
+- Inviting/offering a holiday trip or a present of value to a close friend of a Public Official with the intention that the latter will use his influence towards a public authority or an administration to obtain a decision favourable to your interests. - Granting an internship or an employment contract to a relative of a Public Official to obtain in exchange a favourable decision from a public authority or an administration. - Accepting a public honorary decoration, in exchange for a service provided to a Public Official.